+b.
 Points

-An organization must have a minimum 100 points total per semester to remain in active status, unless they are on probation.
+An organization must have a minimum 100 points total per semester to remain in active status.
 Points are earned by hosting event programming.
 Each program is worth 20 points.

+c.
 Semester Plan

 Submission of a semester plan to Student Life and Development which consists of the programs, events and initiatives you would like to facilitate for the upcoming semester that align with your organization's mission.
+This is not the same as submitting event proposal forms.